-The Faculty of Arts and Social Sciences offers 28 postgraduate coursework degrees at Master, Graduate Diploma and Graduate Certificate level, across more than 30 subject areas.
+The Faculty of Arts and Social Sciences offers 26 postgraduate coursework degrees at Master level, most of which are also offered at Graduate Diploma and Graduate Certificate level.
 The postgraduate program caters for a range of study interests, whether you’re seeking higher academic qualification in your chosen discipline, a broader, stimulating course of study in a new discipline you’ve always wanted to investigate, or selective, focused non-award study.

-If you are seeking information on Upgrading your degree, or exiting with a shorter award course, please refer to the Forms and Procedures page for guidelines and an application form.
+If you are seeking information on Upgrading your degree, or exiting with a shorter award course, please refer to the Student Administration Manual page for guidelines and an application form.

 Please note: Most of the courses listed above are also available as a Graduate Diploma and Graduate Certificate.